Coaching is unlocking a person’s potential to maximize their own performance. It is helping them to learn rather than teaching them.

-A coachee could of course bring to mind various issues and/or struggles they currently face at work.
+A coachee could, of course, bring to mind various issues and/or struggles they face at work.
 As a workplace coach, you must adapt your approach accordingly.
 Treat every coachee as an individual, and work through issues in a structured way.

 The end goal isn’t so much about the individual, but rather about their influence on the organization as a whole.

 With this in mind, your first interaction with the coachee must address performance goals.
-Understanding these performance goals will help unlock the purpose for the coaching session.
+Understanding these performance goals will help unlock the purpose of the coaching session.

-To begin exploring these performance goals you must understand your coachee.
-You must understand the role they play within the organization.
-Specifically, you must gain clarity about their struggles and then work on guiding them down an optimal path.
+To begin exploring these performance goals, you must first get to know your coachee.
+Specifically, you must understand the role they play within the organization.
+Furthermore, you must gain clarity about their struggles, then work on guiding them down an optimal path.

-Given this, here are several questions that are worth asking at this early stage of coaching:
+Given this, here are several questions worth asking at this early stage of the coaching process: